 The French drain, also called a trench drain (although other places have different names for the concept) is a home drain system that makes use of a trench to draw and collect water towards it, where it will be then carried by a drain pipe similar to the footing drain.

 Compared to a footing drain, a French drain has a few quirks associated with how it is constructed.
-For instance, the trench needed to install the drain can be done at a much shallower depth, unlike footing drains that have to be installed at the base of the foundation for peak effectiveness.
+For instance, the trench needed to install the french drain can be done at a much shallower depth, unlike footing drains that have to be installed at the base of the foundation for peak effectiveness.

 The French drain is also typically installed several feet away from the house to more effectively draw away surface water.